Saroo Brierley true story

 Google Earth is a remarkable tool that allows users to virtually transport themselves anywhere on the planet.
 From the desolate, arid deserts of the Australian Outback to the tantalizing, turquoise waters of Tortola, the app employs the use of satellite imagery to bring the world's vast and varied locations to the fingertips of web surfers.
 Its capabilities are spectacular but no one can attest to Google Earth's power and proficiency quite like Saroo Brierley.

 Saroo, whose birth name is Saroo Munshi Khan, was born in the small Indian town of Khandwa in 1981.
-He grew up under a tin roof in a mud-brick house, which he shared with his mother Kamala, older brothers Guddu and Kullu and younger sister Shekila.
-His father Munshi abandoned the family when Saroo was a toddler.
+He grew up under a tin roof in a mud-brick house, which he shared with his Hindu mother Kamala, older brothers Guddu and Kullu and younger sister Shekila.
+His Muslim father Munshi abandoned the family when Saroo was a toddler and started a new family.

-One night in 1986, Guddu, who had assumed the role of man of the house in Munshi's absence, took Saroo to a nearby railway station to scour for change.
-They searched for hours and young Saroo grew tired.
-He informed his older brother that he needed a nap before making the trek home and Guddu ushered him to a bench where he told him to sleep.
-He said that he'd occupy himself while Saroo rested and that they'd travel home together when he woke.
+One night in 1986, Guddu, who had assumed the role of man of the house in Munshi's absence, took Saroo to a nearby railway station to scour for food and/or change.
+When young Saroo grew tired, his brother left him to nap on a bench before making the trek home.
+When Saroo woke, Guddu was nowhere to be found.

-However, when Saroo finally did wake, he couldn't find Guddu.
-He assumed that he had boarded a train and that if Saroo did the same, Guddu would eventually locate him.
-He walked into a carriage and again fell asleep.
-When he woke, he was alone on a train that was speeding through the Indian countryside.
-He couldn't find Guddu and began to panic.
+Saroo looked on the train that was in the station to see if he could find Guddu.
+While on board, the train began to move.
+On the long journey, after discovering Guddu was nowhere on board, Saroo began to panic.
 He screamed for his older brother, ran up and down the carriage looking for help, only to realize it was abandoned.
 Saroo later recalled in a 2012 interview with Vanity Fair that being alone on the carriage "was a lot like being in prison, a captive."
 He said he was "just crying and crying."

 Hours passed before the train came to a stop.
-For five-year-old Saroo, who had never ventured beyond the borders of Khandwa, didn't know the name of his hometown, was illiterate and couldn't count to 10, his newfound surroundings were terrifying.
-He exited the train and entered a bustling station full of unfamiliar faces.
-He approached strangers and asked for help, but not one person spoke Hindi, the language he knew.
+For five-year-old Saroo, who had never ventured beyond the borders of Khandwa, didn't know the name of his hometown or his own last name, was illiterate and couldn't count to 10, his newfound surroundings were terrifying.
+He exited the train and found himself in Calcutta's bustling train station, full of unfamiliar faces.
+He approached strangers and asked for help, but no one wanted to listen or help — children with no families were a common sight in Calcutta, begging on the street.
+Also, Saroo's language skills were lacking, never having attended school.
 Eventually, he worked up the courage to begin searching for something he might recognize.
 Instead, he encountered packs of homeless people and piles of corpses.
 Afraid, he curled up under an empty row of seats and fell asleep.
-Unbeknownst to him, he was in Calcutta's main train station.

-Saroo woke and began the process of boarding random trains in the hope that he'd be taken home.
+When Saroo woke he began the process of boarding random trains in the hope that he'd be taken home.
 He never was.
-Saroo's trips routinely took him out of Calcutta only to bring him back into the chaotic, fast-paced city.
+Saroo's trips routinely took him out of Calcutta, only to bring him back into the chaotic, fast-paced city.
 He survived on food he found in the trash and what he was given after begging from strangers.
-After weeks of fending for himself on the disorienting streets of Calcutta, he was spotted by a gentleman who brought him to a local prison.
-He assumed that Saroo would be safer there.
-Following a short stint at the prison, Saroo was transferred to what he told Vanity Fair was a "horrific" juvenile home.
-While at the home, he saw "kids with no arms, no legs, deformed faces."
+He spent weeks fending for himself on the disorienting streets of Calcutta, where he escaped child molesters and a gang of children that gave him a beating.
+Finally, he approached a gentleman who brought him to a local home for delinquent children, where Saroo saw "kids with no arms, no legs, deformed faces."
+He assumed Saroo would be safer there.
+Following a short stint at the home, which Saroo described as a hellish place, he was transferred to an orphanage.

 Saroo revealed to Vanity Fair that when he arrived in Hobart, he told himself the following: "Here's a new opportunity...
 I'll accept this and I'll accept them as my family."
 He knew only a few English words, but reveled in the Brierleys' air-conditioned home and adored his bedroom, stuffed koala bear and the map of India that Sue plastered next to his bed.
 Saroo routinely joined his new parents on boat excursions around the Tasman Sea, where he learned to swim.